gnpy.tools

 gnpy.tools.convert.eqpt_in_city_to_city(in_city: str, to_city: str, eqpts_by_city: DefaultDict[str, List[Eqpt]], nodes_by_city: Dict[str, Node], direction: str = 'east') str

-Utils: returns the formatted dtring corresponding to in_city types and direction
+Returns the formatted string corresponding to in_city types and direction.

 gnpy.tools.convert.fiber_dest_from_source(city_name: str, links_by_city: DefaultDict[str, List[Link]]) List[str]

-Returns the list of cities city_name is connected to
+Returns the list of cities connected to the specified city.

 gnpy.tools.convert.midpoint(city_a: Node, city_b: Node) dict